Thousands rally in Virginia’s capital for gun rights

 RICHMOND, Va.
-(AP) — Thousands of gun-rights activists — some brandishing their military-style rifles — crowded the streets surrounding Virginia’s Capitol building Monday to protest plans by the state’s Democratic leadership to pass gun-control legislation.
+(AP) — Thousands of gun-rights activists rallied peacefully at the Virginia Capitol on Monday under a heavy police presence, protesting plans by the state’s Democratic leadership to pass gun-control legislation.

-Gov. Ralph Northam declared a temporary state of emergency days ahead of the rally, banning all weapons, including guns, from the event on Capitol Square.
-The expected participation of fringe militia groups and white supremacists raised fears the state could again see the type of violence that exploded at a white supremacist rally in Charlottesville in 2017.
+The size of the rally and the expected participation of white supremacists and fringe militia groups raised fears that the state could see a repeat of the violence that exploded in 2017 in Charlottesville.
+But the rally concluded uneventfully around noon, and attendees spilled into the streets, chanting and waving signs.

+A spokesman for the Capitol police said that as of 11 a.m. there had been no reports of arrests or injuries.

-The Richmond protesters, who were mostly white and male, came out in strong numbers Monday despite the chilly temperature to send a message to legislators, they said.
+The Richmond protesters, who were mostly white and male, came out in the thousands despite the chilly temperature to send a message to legislators, they said.

 “The government doesn’t run us, we run the government,” said Kem Regik, a 20-year-old private security officer from northern Virginia who brought a white flag with a picture of a rifle captioned, “Come and take it.”

 Northam was a particular focus of the protester’s wrath.
-One poster showed his face superimposed on Adolph Hitler’s body.
+One poster showed his face superimposed on Adolf Hitler’s body.

 Many of the protesters wore camouflage.
 Some waved flags with messages of support for President Donald Trump.